 Flowing through downtown is the Reedy River, whose lush banks attracted settlers following the Revolutionary War.
 In 1788 Lemuel Alston purchased 11,000 acres surrounding the river and designed a community with 60 lots.
 Alston planned to call his development Pleasantburg.

 Greeneville County – later shortened to Greenville County (no “e”) – was established in 1786 and named for war hero General Nathaniel Greene.
 A log cabin-style courthouse was erected on Alston’s land near the river in 1794, and the surrounding settlement was called Greeneville Court House.
 As a result, Alston’s Pleasantburg just missed becoming the town’s name, and the town was chartered as Greenville in 1831.

 In 1815 Alston sold his lots to North Carolinian Vardry McBee, who developed a village around the river which included schools, churches, grist mills, saw mills, and a general store.
 At that point, downtown Greenville became a commercial hub.
-With the addition of more schools and businesses such as Furman University in 1851, the Greenville and Columbia railroad line in 1853, and the Gower, Cox and Markley Coach Factory, the town evolved into a large city.
-In the 1890s textile mills sprung up, and Greenville became known as the “Textile Center of the South.”
+With the addition of more businesses and schools – such as Furman University in 1851, the Greenville and Columbia Railroad in 1853, and the Gower, Cox and Markley Coach Factory (also founded in the mid-ineteenth century) – the town evolved into a large city.
+In the 1890s, textile mills sprung up and Greenville became known as the “Textile Center of the South.”

 Following World War II, four major highways were developed, suburban areas were established, and students continued to flock to highly-regarded Furman University, which moved to its current location after beginning construction on the larger campus in 1953.